nicolasmelo1/price_miner/README.md

 researchers can have a better understading of the prices on e-commerces and how is it managed and decided based on quantitative data.

 ### Why not scrapy?
 Scrapy is a webcrawler framework written in python that is fast and reliable for crawling websites.
-The problem is that it doesn￿'t work well on some javascript based websites like some of the biggest e-commerces out there.
+The problem is that it doesn't work well on some javascript based websites like some of the biggest e-commerces out there.
 So the idea here is to make it easy and possible to crawl e-commerces that have javascript generated content.